Range Rules, Club Rules, Bylaws & Policies

 2. Only the individual for which the membership has been granted is permitted to use that membership card.
-"Loaning" your membership card to another individual will result in membership termination, without refund.
+"Loaning" a membership card to another individual will result in membership suspension or termination, without refund.

 3. Membership cards must be displayed while on club property.
 Membership cards do not have to be worn if performing work or when wearing the membership card presents a hazard or inhibits work.